waqas001-pu/IBM-Data-Engineering-Final-Project/README.md

-# 🎓 IBM Data Engineering Final Project — Data Engineering for a Consulting Firm
+# 🎓 IBM Data Engineering Final Project — NoSQl Data Engineering for a Consulting Firm

 ## 📘 Project Overview
 This project was completed as part of the **IBM Data Engineering Professional Certificate**.